Download the Surface Sensor, USB, Installation Guide PDF: English rev.07 | German rev.06 | French rev.06

 The Surface Sensor, USB, available in a minimally-sized package, provides users with real-time occupancy availability.
-The Surface Sensor, optimized for easy deployment, mounts to light fixtures or ceiling tiles and under desks.
+The Surface Sensor, optimized for easy deployment, mounts to ceiling tiles and under desks.
 An innovative mount-based design or an adhesive strip included in the kit supports easy installation and maintenance.

 - Surface Sensor, USB, (SU-5i-USB)

 - Mount bracket* with two #4 0.5” wood screws (BRKT-SU5i-50)

 *50-pack of the brackets with screws sold separately with the optional mount bracket.
 Contact Enlighted Support.